Trekking Equipment

 Maintenance and Responsibility

-• Clean and dry sleeping bags and boots after each trip
+• Clean and dry sleeping bags, boots, and clothing after each trip

-• Replenish first aid kits and check expiry dates
+• Replenish and check the expiry dates of first aid kits

 Conclusion